lucasscharenbroch/personal-site/content/blog/apl-tutorial.md

 ## Functions

-Functions have two possible types: monadic (taking one argument), or dyadic (taking two arguments)[^mon-dy].
+Functions have three possible types: monadic (taking one argument), dyadic (taking two arguments), and ambivalent (both monadic and dyadic)[^mon-dy].
-Almost all glyphs that represent functions are overloaded in this sense.
+The majority of glyphs are ambivalent.
 For the example, ***⍳*** ("iota") is the function "index generator" when applied monadically, and "index of" when applied dyadically.

 [^mon-dy]: Every glyph or dfn can (syntactically) be applied either monadically or dyadically (Dyalog sometimes returns 'SYNTAX ERROR' when functions are applied with the wrong number of arguments (e.g. ⍲1), but I believe this is a misnomer, as the exception is thrown during execution, not during parsing[^domain-err]), but they may throw errors when they're executed with the 'wrong' number of arguments.
-This better explains how dfns and operators really work, but I've chosen to leave it out for the sake of conciseness.

 [^domain-err]: '⍲1⍲3' throws a 'DOMAIN ERROR', not a 'SYNTAX ERROR': unless evaluation is done during parsing, this implies that it is a valid grammar tree (assuming that input is converted into a tree before it is executed).